 This Learning Path will help to develop students' knowledge of DevOps with AWS.
-You will learn about key services, techniques and methodologies including CI/CD, Serverless and the decoupling of architecture to design, implement and support optimizes and resilient applications at scale.
+You will learn about key services, techniques, and methodologies including CI/CD, Serverless, and the decoupling of architecture to design, implement and support optimized and resilient applications at scale.

 The advantage of getting AWS certified depends on your own profile and expectations but you can find two universal benefits:

 - You will master your professional skills as a software developer who develops cloud applications on AWS.
 This training is an excellent way to learn more topics and best practices.
 A key to success is to cover each domain included in the exam and go deep, one by one.

 - This Exam will especially help you to master these concepts:

 - Pick the right AWS services for the application you develop

-- Write code that optimizes performance of AWS services used by your application
+- Write code that optimizes the performance of AWS services used by your application

 - Leverage AWS SDKs to interact with AWS services from your application

 All this knowledge is definitely a plus for your career, which brings the 2nd main benefit:

 - You will be more valuable in the job market.
 AWS certifications are high in demand in the cloud computing job market: companies are looking for these specific skills, all over the world.
-Being AWS certified will help your resume to stand out and maybe land into a better position.
+Being AWS certified will help your resume to stand out and maybe land you in a better position.

-- One last point: it’s also a great way to get a raise, as AWS certified employees are usually paid more than the non-certified.
+- One last point: it’s also a great way to get a raise, as AWS-certified employees are usually paid more than non-certified.
 That’s definitely a good reason to study and pass this exam!